zactodd/UCRecCentreAutoBook/README.md

 # Script Automation
 ## Github Actions
 First fork the repoitory.

-Set up 'secrets' for your username and password.
+Then you will need to setup 'secrets' for your username and password.
-- go to the repository settings
+- Go to the repository settings
-- select 'secrets' (3rd from bottom on left hand menu)
+- Select 'secrets.
-- select 'add new repository secret'.
+- Select 'add new repository secret'.
 - Create a secret for your username titled 'USERNAME' and a secret for your password named 'PASSWORD'.